 - Consult with a professional, as some plug wires can be fixed and do not need to be replaced if the damage is minimal.
 This will save you some money in the long run.

 - If the wire is beyond repair, then consider changing it immediately.
 The procedure can be a little complicated, so it is best to hire a professional.
-Nevertheless, you can give these videos a watch if you feel confident enough to give it a go:

 Check if the Air Filter Is Blocked

 An air filter is used to prevent dust and dirt from entering the carburetor.
 In the process, the air filter might get clogged with debris over time, which in turn will prevent the passage of air into the carburetor.
 This can prevent the engine of the lawn mower from starting.

 Some other symptoms of a clogged air filter are black sooty smoke from the exhaust, dirty appearance of the air filter, a smell of gasoline, and backfiring.
 If all these problems occur, you can be sure that the problem lies with the air filter being blocked or clogged.

 - Disconnect the spark plug wire and remove the air filter cover.